-This git command will pick the last 5 commits and then we can do squash commit.
-If you run that command it will display this message.
+This Git command will pick the last five commits, and then we can do a squash commit.
+If you run that command, it will display this message.

 pick 1e3c6d1 doc: update readme pick 07df308 doc: update readme pick 9372264 doc: update logo pick 59e1df2 doc: update logo pick 122be6a doc: update logo # Rebase 1e3c6d1..122be6a onto 85f6cdb (10 commands) # # Commands: # p, pick <commit> = use commit # r, reword <commit> = use commit, but edit the commit message # e, edit <commit> = use commit, but stop for amending # s, squash <commit> = use commit, but meld into previous commit # f, fixup <commit> = like "squash", but discard this commit's log message # x, exec <command> = run command (the rest of the line) using shell # b, break = stop here (continue rebase later with 'git rebase --continue') # d, drop <commit> = remove commit # l, label <label> = label current HEAD with a name # t, reset <label> = reset HEAD to a label # m, merge [-C <commit> | -c <commit>] <label> [# <oneline>] # . create a merge commit using the original merge commit's # . message (or the oneline, if no original merge commit was # . specified).
 Use -c <commit> to reword the commit message. # # These lines can be re-ordered; they are executed from top to bottom. # # If you remove a line here THAT COMMIT WILL BE LOST. # # However, if you remove everything, the rebase will be aborted

-As you can see there's several operation that we can use to manipulate the commit message.
+As you can see, there are several operations that we can use to manipulate the commit message.

 pick 1e3c6d1 doc: update readme fixup 07df308 doc: update readme pick 9372264 doc: update logo fixup 59e1df2 doc: update logo fixup 122be6a doc: update logo

-So in this case we want to delete duplicate commit so we use
+So, in this case, we want to delete duplicate commits, so we use the

 fixup operation.
-And the commit will be like this.
+The commit will look like this.

 1e3c6d1 doc: update readme 9372264 doc: update logo